entropax/entropax/README.md

-# Hi there my name is Sol, or you can call me Max(well)
+# Hi there!
+My name is Sol and you can call me Max(well)
 Visit my [instagram!](https://instagram.com/entropax)
 If you like books and street workout ;)
 <!--